 \subsection{Nonlinear classification metrics}

-For assessing \dtc's performance on optimizing nonlinear metrics such as F1-score, we first compare it with the existing bi-objective MurTree method \citep{demirovic2021nonlinear}.
+For assessing \dtc's performance on optimizing nonlinear metrics such as F1-score, we first compare it with the existing nonlinear MurTree method \citep{demirovic2021nonlinear}.
 We tasked both methods to find optimal trees of depth 3-4 according to an F1-score metric for 25 binary classification datasets from the literature.
-Fig.~\ref{fig:biobj_runtime_ecdf} shows that \dtc, while being more general, is on average more than two times faster than MurTree.
-This performance gain is in part due to a more efficient computation of lower and upper bounds, as explained in the Appendix~\ref{app:pseudocode}.
+Fig.~\ref{fig:biobj_runtime_ecdf} shows that \dtc, while being more general, is on average seven times faster than MurTree (computed with geometric mean).
+This performance gain is in part due to a more efficient computation of the lower and upper bounds, as explained in Appendix~\ref{app:pseudocode}.

 This shows that \dtc{} can be applied to nonlinear objectives and even improves on the performance of a state-of-the-art specialized DP method for this task.